littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Royal Caste (Hive Mind) - To better expand the horizons of the hive's growth and development, the Hive Mind breeds highly intelligent drones to direct other drones in productive and creative activity. (+2 governor skill levels, 1 Synapse Drone per 40 pops)

-Reclamation Pools (Hive Mind) - All dead drones are reprocessed for the sustenance of hive's next generation. (-20% pop food requirements)
+Reclamation Pools (Hive Mind) - All dead drones are reprocessed for the sustenance of hive's next generation. (+10% job food production)

 Boundless Spite (Hive Mind) - The Hive Mind is petty to a degree that would drive singleton minds mad with horrified disgust if they could contemplate but a fraction of its loathing. (+2 maximum rivalvries, +20% army morale damage)

-Void Affinity (Hive Mind) - Eons of planet-bound thought has left the Hive Mind ravenously fascinated by the riches of the stars. (+10% research and mining station output)
+Void Affinity (Hive Mind) - Eons of planet-bound thought has left the Hive Mind ravenously fascinated by the riches of the stars. (+20% research and mining station output)

 Hoarder (Hive Mind) - The Hive Mind hungers for material wealth and its drones feed this hunger with great enthusiasm. (+5% mineral and energy output)